Augusta Dog Bite Lawyers

 Were you bitten or attacked by a dog and suffered serious injuries?
-Contact the Augusta injury law firm Chris Hudson & Associates to schedule a free consultation.
+Contact the prestigious personal injury lawyers at The Chris Hudson Law Group to schedule a free consultation with a dog bite lawyer in Augusta who specializes in these cases.
 We will fight for maximum compensation.

 Each year, nearly 5 million people are victims of a dog attack across the United States.
 Of those attacks, almost 800,000 are severe enough to require medical attention.
 Nearly 50% of dog attack victims end up in the emergency room.

 In Georgia, dog owners can be held liable when their dog bites or attacks someone.
 If you or a loved one has been injured from a dog attack, you may be entitled to financial compensation for your injuries.
-Contact the experienced Augusta dog bite lawyers at Chris Hudson & Associates today at 706-863-6600.
-During a free and confidential consultation, our attorneys will listen to your story and explain all of your legal options.
+Contact the experienced dog bite lawyers in Augusta, GA at The Chris Hudson Law Group today at (706) 690-4613, or fill in our contact form to schedule your free consultation.
+During your initial consultation, our attorneys will listen to your story and explain all of your legal options.

-Hiring a Georgia dog bite lawyer is the most critical step you can take toward obtaining a favorable settlement.
+Hiring a dog bite lawyer in Augusta, GA is the most critical step you can take toward obtaining a favorable settlement.
 Studies show that personal injury victims who are represented by an attorney recover more compensation than those who handle injury claims by themselves.
 Furthermore, the legal process surrounding dog bites is very complex and can be challenging to understand for a non-lawyer.

 A skilled lawyer will be to handle all critical legal tasks for you, including properly filing documents, developing a case strategy, and arguing your case before a jury.
 These factors play a significant role in getting you the maximum compensation you deserve for your injuries.
 An attorney will be able to negotiate with the dog owner’s homeowners’ insurance company, which is usually the entity that pays out settlements in dog bite cases.